Customers eligible for Rate G9

 Under this rate option, you can use electricity beyond your normal consumption to fill a short-term order or meet an exceptional need at a lower price for both energy and power.

-If the electricity you consume is in whole or in part for photosynthetic lighting (greenhouse growing) and your maximum power demand has been at least 400 kilowatts (kW) during a consumption period included in the 12 consecutive monthly periods preceding the date of the sign-up request, this rate may be advantageous for you.
+If the electricity you consume is in whole or in part for photosynthetic lighting (greenhouse growing) or space heating to raise crops and your maximum power demand has been at least 50 kilowatts (kW) during a consumption period included in the 12 consecutive monthly periods preceding the date of the sign-up request, this rate may be advantageous for you.

 Power a customer requires to meet energy needs at a given time.
 The higher the customer’s energy consumption at a given time, the higher the power demand.